 This is the picture that I can present today by analyzing a vast number of events and identifying those of them that are obviously connected in a single whole.

 I am not saying anything.
 I’m just saying that if there is a meaning to the game, then it lies on the territory that I just outlined.

 (To be continued.)

-This is the translation of the second article (first published in the “Essence of Time” newspaper issue 381 on June 12, 2020) by Sergey Kurginyan.
+This is the translation of the third article (first published in the “Essence of Time” newspaper issue 381 on June 12, 2020) by Sergey Kurginyan.